The latest Home Office statistics -

 animals used in scientific procedures

-Scientific procedures carried out on animals in UK laboratories are currently at almost their highest level since the Animals (Scientific Procedures) Act came into force in 1986.
 The Home Office releases statistics of scientific procedures on animals each year.
-Numbers reached a minimum in 2001 at a little under 3 million, but have since risen steadily to almost 4 million.
-The latest Home Office Statistic on animals used in scientific procedures are for 2016.
+Numbers reached a minimum in 2001 at a little under 3 million, but have since risen steadily.
+The latest Home Office Statistics on animals used in scientific procedures are for 2019.